fortytwoservices/public-docs.fortytwo.io/docs/managed-identity-services/organizational-structure-groups/security-groups/service-description.md

 - **Efficiency:** Eliminate manual data entry and reduce the risk of errors by automating the provisioning process.
 - **Reduced IT cost:** Eliminate manual processes for IT.
 - **Compliance:** Ensure that users loose access to services they are no longer entitled to when leaving or moving within the organization.
-- **User Experience:** Users are automatically assigned applications and permissions relevant for them.
+- **User experience:** Users are automatically assigned applications and permissions relevant for them.

 The service empowers your organization with a reliable and efficient solution for maintaining synchronization between your HR system and Entra ID, enabling you to focus on strategic HR initiatives while ensuring data accuracy and compliance.
 Experience the next level of HR and identity management integration with Fortytwo.